 Adrienne Young-Cooper (Auckland)

-Adrienne is a businesswoman, professional director and a Chartered Fellow of the Institute of Directors.
-She has a 30-year career in resource management and planning – specialising in spatial planning, metropolitan growth and management (including infrastructure planning and large projects).
-Adrienne was the Deputy Chair of Auckland Regional Transport Authority (now Auckland Transport) and was a board member of Maritime New Zealand until 2011.
+Adrienne Young-Cooper is a businesswoman, full time professional director and a Chartered Fellow of the Institute of Directors.
+She had a 30-year career in resource management and planning specialising in spatial planning, metropolitan growth and management (including infrastructure planning and large projects).
+Adrienne was the Deputy Chair of the Auckland Regional Transport Authority and was a Board member of Maritime New Zealand.
 Her experience and contribution in transport governance is extensive.
-She was Deputy Chair of Auckland Waterfront Development Agency Limited (Waterfront Auckland).
-She is Deputy Chair of Housing New Zealand Corporation and Chair of the Hobsonville Land Company Limited.
+She also served as Deputy Chair of Waterfront Auckland.
+She is Chair of Housing New Zealand Corporation and a Director of the Hobsonville Land Company Limited.
 She also serves on several charitable trusts.
+Adrienne is based in Auckland and Wellington and has family ties to Taranaki.

 Chris Ellis (Auckland)